EchoMAV/docs/docs/compile_l4t_orin.md

 The EchoPilot AI is functionally similar to an Nvidia Xavier NX (P3509) development kit board, with a few exceptions.
 - The EchoPilot AI does not have the EEPROM on board which Nvidia carrier boards use for internal board id storage.
 (EchoPilot AI does have an AT24CS01-STUM unique ID EEPROM at I2C 0x58 on the Jetson I2C bus.).
 - As of L4T 35.4.1, the display(hdmi) must be disabled as the EchoPilot AI is headless, otherwise the OS will not fully boot.
 - By default, the serial port routed to the Iridium connector (J10) is disabled.
-Our custom dtb enables it.
+Our custom device tree overlay enables it.

 !!!
 WARNING

-    These instructions were developed and tested on Ubuntu 20.04 LTS.
-We recommend using a *physical* machine running Ubuntu 20.04 LTS.
+    These instructions were developed and tested on Ubuntu 22.04 LTS.
+We recommend using a *physical* machine running Ubuntu 22.04 LTS.

 What you will doing:

 1. Download and setup the necessary files
-2. Replace a .dtb file
+2. Add device tree overlays and rootfs configuration.
 3. Generate the image and flash the device

 So buckle up and let's get started.